 For a more in-depth understanding of fall prevention, the OSHA “Fall Prevention Guide” is available for download.
 This guide provides comprehensive safety measures, especially for work involving elevation like ladders, scaffolds, and roofs.
 Remember, safety is a continuous effort and requires the participation of everyone on site.

 Injured on Site?
-Get Medical and Legal Help
+Get Legal Help From a New York Law Firm

 Always get medical help if you are injured at work in a slip, trip, or fall accident or any kind of construction accident.
 After you talk to your healthcare provider, call Hecht, Kleeger & Damashek for a free consultation.
 You may be able to recover damages for injuries caused by another party’s negligence or wrongdoing.